technicalpickles/pager_duty-connection/README.md

 > Why not name it pagerduty-connection?

-That would suggest a constant like Pagerduty::Connection
+That would suggest a constant like Pagerduty::Connection, where the company is called PagerDuty.

+> Why the 'connection' thing?

+It's an homage to [faraday](https://github.com/lostisland/faraday), which this library uses.

 ## Contributing